Doran-Penner/diffpriv24/README.md

 ## Attribution

-This code is taken from `github:tensorflow/privacy` for our summer research.
+This code is based on code taken from `github:tensorflow/privacy` for our summer research.
 The original PATE paper this is based on is [arXiv:1610.05755](https://arxiv.org/abs/1610.05755).

 ## Dependencies